 You can collaborate with your customers on Stakeholder Request Clarification (SRC) by exchanging ReqIF files, see Workflow for ReqIF Round-trip Between IBM DOORS and ReqView.

 IBM DOORS is a legacy requirements management tool, which has been used widely for the development of complex HW/SW products in the aerospace & defense, automotive, and railway industries.
 IBM DOORS Next Generation (DNG) is its successor based on modern IBM Engineering Lifecycle Management (ELM) platform.
+All RDF URIs defined for artifact types, attributes etc. imported to ReqView from DOORS Next are persisted and used during round-trip export.

 The original RM tool used by your customer can match updated requirements during ReqIF round-trip because ReqView stores ReqIF metadata (such as ReqIF IDs) in project files when you import a ReqIF package and reuses the saved ReqIF metadata when exporting a document back to the customer.
 For more information how to export ReqIF files from ReqView see Export Requirements to ReqIF.